gigasquid/gigasquid.github.io/source/_posts/2014-09-06-green-eggs-and-transducers.markdown

 (def result-chan (async/reduce #(str %1 %2 " ") "" sam-i-am-chan))
 ```

-Finally let's actually put the green-eggs-n-ham data onto the sam-i-am-chan and let the data transformations flow....
+Finally, let's actually put the green-eggs-n-ham data onto the sam-i-am-chan and let the data transformations flow....

 ```clojure
 (async/onto-chan sam-i-am-chan green-eggs-n-ham)
 ```

-Finally,
+At last,
 we can get our result off the result channel and revel in the beauty of asynchronous data transducers.

 ```clojure